 Although knowledge-based authentication has its benefits (users like its ease and convenience), it’s becoming increasingly easy for hackers to find out the information required to access an account through social media and social engineering.

-Online verification methods (like our identity verification software) determine whether a government-issued ID is legitimate and whether it belongs to the person who is trying to access a service.
+Online verification methods (like our id verification software) determine whether a government-issued ID is legitimate and whether it belongs to the person who is trying to access a service.
 All the customer needs to do is snap a selfie and provide a photo of their ID.

 Online verification is very secure and can be completed in seconds.